Ancient Roman technology: Pontoon bridge

 Mobility, for a military force, was an essential key to success.
-Although this was not a Roman invention, as there were instances of "ancient Chinese and Persians making use of the floating mechanism”, Roman generals used the innovation to great effect in campaigns.
+Although this was not a Roman invention, as there were instances of "ancient Chinese and Persians making use of the floating mechanism", Roman generals used the innovation to great effect in campaigns.
 Furthermore, engineers perfected the speed at which these bridges were constructed.
 Leaders surprised enemy units to great effect by speedily crossing otherwise treacherous bodies of water.
 Lightweight crafts were "organized and tied together with the aid of planks, nails and cables".
 Rafts were more commonly used instead of building new makeshift bridges, enabling quick construction and deconstruction.
-The expedient and valuable innovation of the pontoon bridge also accredited its success to the excellent abilities of Roman Engineers.

 Medical technology

 Surgery

-Although various levels of medicine were practiced in the ancient world, the Romans created or pioneered many innovative surgeries and tools that are still in use today such as hemostatic tourniquets and arterial surgical clamps.
+Although various levels of medicine were practised in the ancient world, the Romans created or pioneered many innovative surgeries and tools that are still in use today such as hemostatic tourniquets and arterial surgical clamps.
 Rome was also responsible for producing the first battlefield surgery unit, a move that paired with their contributions to medicine made the Roman army a force to be reckoned with.
-They also used a rudimentary version of antiseptic surgery years before its use became popular in the 19th century and possessed very capable doctors.
+They also used a rudimentary version of antiseptic surgery years before its use became popular in the 19th century and had very capable doctors.